Wondering what to do with that sprouted onion in your produce basket? What if I could show you how to use it to grow a brand new onion in your garden?

 Also, notice that this one doesn't have really long green sprouts.
 You can also cut the center out of onions that haven't started fully sprouting and regrow them!

-4. Once you have roots developed, transplant the onion into the ground or a container.
-I didn’t separate these ones, and they didn’t grow right.
+4. Once you have roots developed, transplant the onion into the ground or a container full of good potting soil.
+I didn't separate these ones, and they didn't grow right.
 Take my lesson and separate all of the sprouts before planting.

-Have you ever regrown onions?
+Have you ever regrown a sprouted onion?
 What are your favorite veggies to regrow in your garden?